rudymatela/fitspec/black/README.md

 Compiling and Running
 ---------------------

-You should install the needed packages [cmdargs] and [pretty], see the following section.

-Then, you can choose how you can compile and run the tools:

-* via Cabal
-* via GHC directly

-### Needed Packages

-To run some of the benchmarks you'll need to install [cmdargs] and [pretty].
-You can install them using cabal:

-	cabal install cmdargs
-	cabal install pretty

-It is also fine to install them on a sandbox (cabal >= 1.18 is needed)

-You will also need [llcheck] to run this.
-Later sections describe the ways you can install it.
-You should clone the [llcheck] repository:

-	git clone git@github.com:rudymatela/llcheck

-### Via Cabal

-*If you don't want to use Cabal, you can skip to the next section.*

-A [cabal file] is provided.
-If you would like to use cabal sandboxes, install [llcheck] like this:

-	cabal sandbox init
-	cabal sandbox add-source ../../llcheck  # or other folder cabal install --only-dependencies

-If you are not using sandboxes, install [llcheck] like this:

-	cd path/to/llcheck
-	cabal install

-You can build then run one of the provided benchmarks:

-	cabal build
-	cabal bench example-name

-### Via GHC Directly

-*If you prefer to use cabal, see the previous section.*
+You can compile and run in several different ways.
+This README provides a few options:

+* via Cabal, without sandboxes (*for now, not recommended*)
+* via Cabal, with sandboxes (recommended)
+* via GHC directly (recommended)

+For details, see each subsection.

+### Via Cabal, without sandboxes

+If needed, install [cmdargs] and [pretty]:

+	$ cabal install cmdargs pretty

+Clone then install llcheck:

+	$ git clone git@github.com:rudymatela/llcheck
+	$ cd llcheck
+	$ cabal install

+Clone then run a FitSpec example benchmark, in this example, sorting:

+	$ git clone git@github.com:rudymatela/fitspec
+	$ cd fitspec/black
+	$ cabal bench sorting

+The drawback of this solution is that everytime there is an update in llcheck, you have to reinstall it after pulling.

+### Via Cabal, with sandboxes

+*Cabal > 1.18 is needed*

+Clone llcheck and fitspec

+	$ git clone git@github.com:rudymatela/llcheck
+	$ git clone git@github.com:rudymatela/fitspec

+Enter FitSpec black-box version folder:

+	$ cd fitspec/black

+Initialize a sandbox, add llcheck as a source, then install dependencies:

+	$ cabal sandbox init
+	$ cabal sandbox add-source ../../llcheck
+	$ cabal install --only-dependencies

+Run the sorting example:

+	$ cabal bench sorting

+An advantage of this solution is that llcheck is recompiled automatically if there is an update.

+To create a new benchmark, you should create a file in the bench folder and create a new section in the [fitspec.cabal] file.

+### Via GHC directly

+*If you prefer to use cabal, see the previous sections.*

 The general rule, if you want to compile a file that uses FitSpec on GHC, you do:

 	$ ghc -ipath/to/llcheck:path/to/fitspec file.hs

-**Example:** suppose llcheck and fitspec have been cloned in the same directory, you can follow the following steps, to run a benchmark example:
+**Example:** suppose llcheck and fitspec have been cloned in the same directory, you can follow the following steps, to run the sorting benchmark
+example:

 	$ ls
 	fitspec llcheck
 	$ cd fitspec/black/bench
-	$ ghc -i..:../../../llcheck example-benchmark.hs
+	$ ghc -i..:../../../llcheck sorting.hs
-	$ ./example-benchmark
+	$ ./sorting
 	...
 	...

 Some of the benchmarks have command line parameters: use `--help` for instructions.